 There are also some extra commands which are available only in system filter files:

-headers add <string>
+fail freeze headers add <string> headers remove <string>

 As well as the additional commands, there is also an extra expansion variable, $recipients, containing a list of all the recipients of the message, separated by commas and white space.
 The extra commands and variable are not available in ordinary users' filter files.
 They are faulted in normal use and in testing via -bf, but not if -bF is used.